Conor McGregor Looking To Trademark Himself

 While Conor McGregor does have deals with Reebok and the UFC which allow them to use his name, neither company owns the trademark rights.

 Conor McGregor certainly is not the first athlete to use his popularity as a springboard into other ventures (Dwayne “The Rock” Johnson, Gina Carano, Arnold Schwarzenegger, Ronda Rousey) nor will he be the last.
 However, with his charm, charisma, and one hell of a left-cross, it’s not difficult to envision the Irishman knocking out sales numbers the way he does opponents in the octagon.
-As a side note, Conor McGregor was slated to appear in Vin Diesel’s xXx: Return of Xander Cage, but turned down the role to focus on fighting.
+As a side note, Conor McGregor was slated to appear in Vin Diesel’s xXx: Return of Xander Cage but turned down the role to focus on fighting.

 Interestingly, the man currently wearing the crown for most trademark filings (230) is none other than Floyd Mayweather himself.
 Floyd “Money” Mayweather has a clothing brand, aptly named The Money Team, along with his own promotional company, Mayweather Promotions.